 You can implement Appdome Active MiTM Prevention to prevent MitM attacks in any iOS or Android app in minutes.
-Appdome also protects all apps from malicious proxies, modified or untrusted Certificates, and reuse of stale sessions.
+Appdome also protects all apps from malicious proxies, modified or untrusted Certificates, and the reuse of stale sessions.
 Appdome MiTM attack prevention can be found in the Appdome Mobile Security Suite and under the category – Secure Communication.

 Appdome’s technology prevents attackers from gaining control over the session before the TLS handshake completes.
 When an application initiates a handshake with the server, Appdome’s technology inspects the traffic to validate the integrity and authenticity of certificates, CAs, as well as session state information, and more.
 This inspection occurs before a would-be attacker can take control over the session or insert an altered certificate as part of the initial handshake.
 If Appdome detects that any element of the encryption model or session has been modified, the session is automatically dropped and an App Compromise Notification is presented to the user, thus preventing the MitM attack.

 You can also build mobile apps using Appdome’s FIPS-140-2 feature set, in which case all of the cryptographic components, algorithms and communications sessions, etc will use FIPS-140-2 certified components/libraries.

 Protecting against MitM attacks and malicious proxies is a critical cyber-defense strategy.
 Mobile MitM attacks target the connection between a mobile app and the server it connects to.
 Hackers use different attack methods to execute MitM attacks, including attaching proxies to insecure network or wifi connections, exploiting stale session IDs, modifying or redirecting DNS requests, and more.